withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 ## Installing Astro

-You can start migrating from Gatsby to Astro with one of two methods:
+You can start migrating from Gatsby to Astro in a few ways.
+Here are two different ways you could choose to get started:
-- **Create a new Astro project** using `npm create astro@latest -- --template minimal`, then copy your existing Gatsby project files over to your new Astro project.
+- **Create a new Astro project** using `npm create astro@latest -- --template minimal` to start from scratch, or `npm create astro@latest -- --template blog` for a Markdown/MDX blog structure pre-built.
+Then, copy your existing Gatsby project files over to your new Astro project.
 (You may wish to add them in a separate folder outside of `src`, then only copy them in as needed.)

-- **Update your project dependencies** in `package.json` and follow all the steps to [install Astro manually](/en/install/manual/) in your existing Gatsby project.
-Make sure you have [these project files](/en/install/manual/#7-next-steps) and that you have a working home page.
+- **Update your existing Gatsby project dependencies** in `package.json`.
+Remove any Gatsby-related dependencies and follow all the steps to [install Astro manually](/en/install/manual/) in your existing Gatsby project.
+Make sure you have [these project files](/en/install/manual/#7-next-steps) and that you have a working home page before continuing.
 (You may wish to do this on a different branch.)

 ## Configuring your `public/` and build directories